Amirth24/vonic/README.md

 - **Summarization**: Summarizes the generated captions using Google's Gemini, providing concise textual summaries of video content.
 - **Downloadable Captions**: Allows users to download the generated captions in text format for future reference or integration into other applications.
 - **User-Friendly Interface**: Streamlit provides an intuitive and interactive interface for easy navigation and usage of the application.
-- **Customizable and Extendable**: Users can further customize and extend the application according to their specific needs and requirements.

 ## Installation